-Muscle strength and muscle size are two different results of different muscle fiber adaptations.
+However, increasing muscle size and getting stronger are two different things.
 Different training protocols will induce different adaptations.
-Also, note that losing fat and getting fit are also two separate goals.
+Losing fat and getting fit are also two separate goals.
 When you get fit, losing weight is often a by-product.

 To build muscle mass, you need all the calories you get.
 New muscle is created with excess calories.
 For optimal hypertrophy (increased muscle size), one should focus on a range of 8-12 repetitions with rest periods of 60-2 minutes.
 Most CrossFit routines use much higher repetition ranges with virtually no breaks, forcing muscles to adapt more for resistance.